sergey-astapov/fin-streams/README.md

-# fin4j
+# fin-streams
-fin4j is an open source Java library for managing fin messages.
+fin-streams is Kafka-stream based processing for fin messages.